What is delirium?

 How is delirium treated?

-To treat delirium you need to treat the underlying cause of which there are many.
-Common causes include infection, dehydration, constipation and pain and each person may have more than one cause.
-For example, a urinary infection may be treated with antibiotics, encouragement to drink and eat and pain relief.
+To treat delirium, you need to treat the underlying cause of which there are many.
+Common causes include infection,

 How long does it take to get better?

-- Ward staff should always be the first people you ask for more information.
-They can also arrange referral to the in-patient carer support services and Mental Health Liaison service.
+Ward staff should always be the first people you ask for more information.

-- Delirium prevention, diagnosis and management (National Institute for Health and Care Excellence): www.nice.org.uk/guidance/cg103/
+Delirium prevention, diagnosis and management (National Institute for Health and Care Excellence)

-In developing this leaflet for local use in North Bristol Trust, the Royal College of Psychiatrists delirium leaflet accessed at web address above was used as a basis.
+In developing this information for local use in North Bristol Trust, the Royal College of Psychiatrists delirium leaflet accessed at the web address above was used as a basis.